 While so many of the tools used to teach children about colors are “classic” the internet and online games have also provided excellent opportunities for children to learn about colors.
 Some online color education tools focus on specific color skill like color recognition, matching and color concentration and might require the child to have some reading ability.
 Other’s such as Fishers Price’s Color and Shape game plays more like an interactive video and requires the very basic computer skills.

 Teaching Color to Children Everyday

-Of course, since color is a part of everyday life, there are many opportunities to teach children about color during every day lving.
-One way to teach children about color is to pick a new color every week and completely focus on that color over time though food choices, activities, etc.
+Of course, since color is a part of everyday life, there are many opportunities to teach children about color during every day living.
+One way to teach children about color is to pick a new color each week and completely focus on that color with your food choices, activities, etc.

-So, no matter what color this week might be, enjoy bringing te beauty of color to a young person while you teach a achild about color.
+So, no matter what color you pick for the week, enjoy bringing the beauty of color to a young person while you teach a child about color.
 Do you have a favorite book or game that teaches color?
 We would love to hear your recommendations.

 Excellent article.
 I have just started a series of coloring books to help children develope a sense of color and found this most helpful for future books

 Nice article, I will try this game for my children

 Thank you for this article, i have two toddlers that are struggling to learn colors, numbers and alphabet.
 Yesterday I watched a video teaching kids how to identify colors, i was happy because my kids were with me, and joined in watching the video.
 It was very interacting and my kids followed along easily.
 I will encourage every parent to introduce this type of educational videos to their kids. here is the channel where i watched the video from, https://www.youtube.com/channel/UCAFxK1NryI_B1mO9IX-Swig hope this will help someone.